-But when it comes to going virtual, there is one area that has been slower on the uptake: the network.
+But when it comes to going virtual, there is one that has been slower on the uptake: the network.

-The past 18 months have seen a raft of major telcos embracing the functions of software-defined networking (SDN), milking the benefits of increased flexibility and a reduced time to market for new services.
+The past 18 months have seen a raft of major telcos embracing the functions of software-defined networking (SDN), milking the benefits of increased flexibility and a reduced time to market for services.

 After some hesitation, enterprise-level businesses are looking at what additional capabilities they could harvest from embracing the tools.
 But it is not just a case of changing technologies, it is one of changing cultures.

 “A standard network manager really only cares about the hardware and the network operating system,” says Clive Longbottom, leading analyst at Quocirca.

 “They look at how packets are moved around based on aspects such as quality of service as decided by rules applied to routers and switches.